 - Gift it to a loved one.

-- Donate it to the less fortunate.
+- Donate your stroller to the less fortunate.

 - Sell it on eBay!
 (It’s allowed to get a few pennies back for it).
 You can use the money to buy your child something else he needs!